-SYBAUDIT Performance Considerations
+Sybaudit Performance Considerations

-To avoid having the Sybase Audit database file becoming the limiting factor on your Sybase SQL Server, it is suggested that it be treated in the same manner as a transaction log file.
-Place the Sybase Audit database files on a separate disk partition utilizing the SMART SCSI Array Controller with the Array Accelerator enabled.
-Compaq recommends using fault tolerance such as the SMART SCSI Array Controller RAID-1 feature.
+To avoid having the Sybase Audit database file becoming the limiting factor on your Sybase SQL Server it is suggested that it be treated in the same manner as a transaction log file.
+Place the Sybase Audit database files on a separate disk partition, use Compaq SMART or SMART-2 SCSI Array Controller with the Array Accelerator enabled and RAID-1 via hardware.